-Professor of Practice in Public Leadership and Administration Faculty Director for Curricular Programs Partnership for Innovation, Cross-Sector Collaboration, Leadership, and Organization
+Professor of Practice in Public Leadership and Administration; Faculty Director for Curricular Programs Partnership for Innovation, Cross-Sector Collaboration, Leadership, and Organization

 Dr. Rebecca Padot is the Professor of Practice in Public Leadership and Administration and Faculty Director for Curriculum Programs of Partnership for Innovation, Cross-Sector Collaboration, Leadership, and Organization (PICCLO).
 She received all three of her Ivy League graduate degrees from the University of Pennsylvania (PhD in political science, MGA/MPA at the Fels Institute of Government and an MA in political science) and has held the titles of Bradley Fellow, Earhart Fellow, Fox Distinguished Graduate Fellow, Mumford Fellow, and PRRUCS Fellow.
 Prior to joining the PICCLO faculty leadership team, Dr. Padot was a tenured Associate Professor in government at another national university.